Skip to main content

 2. Obligation to report

-Taxpayers obliged to declare (art.
+Taxpayers required to file (art.
 96 Law)

 • 14,000 euros per year in the following cases: